Danger—Human

 Danger—Human is a collection of science fiction stories by Gordon R. Dickson.
-It was first published by Doubleday in 1970.
-It was subsequently published by DAW Books, in 1973, as The Book of Gordon Dickson.
+It was first published in hardcover by Doubleday in 1970, and reprinted by the same publisher in June 1971.
+It was subsequently reissued in paperback by DAW Books in May 1973 under the title The Book of Gordon Dickson as the sixth volume in its Book of ... series.
+The book has also been translated into German.
 The stories originally appeared in the magazines Astounding, Analog Science Fiction and Fact, If, Galaxy Science Fiction and Fantasy and Science Fiction.

+Summary

+The collection consists of thirteen short works of fiction by the author; the paperback version includes a frontispiece by artist Jack Gaughan.